 Quick inner navigation:

-You can’t venture into financial instrument trading, without registering and funding a trading account with a well-regulated CFDs (Contract for Difference) broker.
+You can’t venture into financial instrument trading, without registering and funding a trading account with a reputed CFDs (Contract for Difference) broker.

-The function of this account is to help a trade make bets on the rise and fall of a particular trading instrument without owning a right to the instrument itself.
+The function of this account is to help a trade make speculation on the rise and fall of a particular trading instrument without owning a right to the instrument itself.

 What is Plus500?

-Plus500 is a CFD broker, with headquarters in Israel and several other subsidiaries across the world.
+Plus500 is a CFD service broker, with headquarters in Israel and several other subsidiaries across the world.
+CFDs are the only product you will find on Plus500.

-They help to provide traders with an account to bet on underlying assets through margins, without having to own such an asset.
-They offer spread betting on over 2200 financial instruments which include;
+They help to provide traders with an account to speculate on underlying assets through margins, without having to own such an asset.
+They offer CFDs on over 2200 financial instruments which include;

-- Stocks: For those with interest in betting on the rise and fall of top stock like (Apple: APPL Microsoft: MS), prices.
+- Stocks: For those with interest in speculating on the rise and fall of top stock like (Apple: APPL Microsoft: MS), prices.

-- Cryptocurrency: Plus500 Cryptocurrenciesproducts are about 7 in numbers, which includes all major crosses such as (BTC/ETH, ETH/USD, and BTC/USD).
+- Cryptocurrency: Plus500 Cryptocurrencies products are 10 in numbers, which includes all major crosses such as (BTC/ETH, ETH/USD, and BTC/USD).
 You allowed opening buy and sell positions on the listed cryptocurrency with a leverage of 1:20 and a minimum balance of $/£/€100.

 - CFDs Commodities: Plus500 also offers a trade on soft commodities (Agricultural products,g. wheat, cocoa) and some hard commodities (Precious and industrial metals,e.g. Gold, Copper, and Oil) instruments.

 - Forex – Currencies are the number one traded instrument on most broker platforms, and Plus500 is not excluded.
-Plus500 offers Trade on all major and minor Forex pairs which very competitive spreads.
+Plus500 offers Trade on many major and minor Forex pairs which very competitive spreads.

 - ETFs-With plus500 you are allowed access trade multiple ETFs assets across 20 different country stock exchange.
 This will help to balance your risks and increase the diversity of investment.